chudaol/gitbook-plugin-quiz/README.md

 "pluginsConfig": {
     "quiz": {
         "labels": {
             "showCorrect"       : "",   // default is "Show correct answers"
-            "check"       : ""          // default is "Check"
+            "check"             : "",   // default is "Check"
+            "showExplanation"   : ""    // default is "Show explanation"
         },
         "text": {
-            "noChosen"    : "",         // default is "No answer is chosen" "rightAnswer" : "",         // default is "Right answer!"
+            "noChosen"    : "",         // default is "No answer is chosen" "incomplete"  : ""          // default is "Some correct answers missing" },
-            "wrongAnswer" : ""          // default is "Wrong answer!"
-        }
+        "buttons": {
+            "showCorrect"       : true, // set to false to disable "show correct answers" button "showExplanation"   : true  // set to false to disable "show explanation" button }
     }
 }